You may be wondering how to wire outlet with four wires. Before you get started, you may be wondering: why do I have four wires in my outlet?

 Despite the name, the main difference between a three and four-prong electrical outlet is the ground wire.
 In older 3-prong outlets, the neutral and ground wires were connected together.
 This created a dangerous situation for consumers since current could flow through the ground wire of the appliance and energize the metal frame.
 Fortunately, most retailers sell replacement appliance cords.

-A three-prong cord contains two hot wires and one neutral wire.
+A four-prong cord contains two hot wires and one neutral wire.
 The neutral wire is tied to the metal case of the dryer.
 Older 3-prong outlets connected the neutral and ground wires together.
 This makes them code compliant.
 A four-prong outlet, on the other hand, contains four wires.
 And a four-prong cord has a ground wire separate from the hot wires.

 How Do You Connect Four Wires to Two Wires?